Course Outline

 Goal:

-Students will design a defensive or attack strategy for a notional company and present their plan in both a written report and present as a group.
+Students will design a defensive strategy for a notional company and present their plan

 Format:

-Given a scenario describing the cybersecurity posture of a notional company, and building on the report they submitted in task 2, students will submit a written plan to attack or defend a protected network.
-Students will then present their plan to instructors.
+Given a scenario describing the cybersecurity posture of a notional company, and building on the report they submitted in task 2, students will submit a written presentation to defend a protected network.

 Criteria: